 Certification Deactivation and Reinstatement:

-If a Diplomate of the American Board of Orthodontics chooses to deactivate membership, board certification affiliation must be removed from all public communications (website, printed materials, etc.).
+If a Diplomate of the American Board of Orthodontics chooses to deactivate membership or allows their certificate to expire, board certification affiliation must be removed from all public communications (website, printed materials, etc.).
 In addition, board certification status will be removed from the listing on the ABO and AAO websites.
 Further, the ABO will be required to advise of the updated status to all third party verification requests on behalf of the orthodontist.